2sic/2sxc-docs/docs-src/pages/abyss/contribute/tests/index.md

 ## Desired Setup and Conventions

-As of 2025-03 we want to use xUnit for all our unit tests.
+As of 2025-03 we to use xUnit for all our unit tests.
-But only a small fraction of the tests have been migrated.
-Other tests still use the old MSTest framework.

-This is especially apparent in the setup of the tests, which require **dependency injection** to be properly setup for complex tests.

-This is how we _want_ it to be:
+This is how we set it up:

 1. Every project has one or more separate Tests project.
 Advanced scenarios need own projects, simple scenarios can share a project.
    Example: `ToSic.Lib.Core` has